maliput/maliput_documentation/docs/developer_guidelines.rst

 Named releases
 --------------

 ``maliput`` packages will be released under named major releases.
-Named releases will be related to famous roads in the world from all times and will be alphabetically sorted.
-Packages may evolve a handful of releases in between named releases.
-Named releases will be updated on demand.
+The names will be chosen based on famous roads in the world from all times and will be alphabetically sorted.
+Packages may evolve a handful of minor and patch releases in between named releases.
+Named releases will be created on demand.

 Named release output
 --------------------